TrashPandaRecon/Gaia-s-Cicerone/README.md

 ## 🧐 About <a name = "about"></a>

 This project attempts to give the user knowledge about the architecture and technologies used in building cloud native applications.
 The end goal is not complete fluency in everything mentioned.
-Instead, it is to give the user enough base knowledge to seek answers for themselves and understand the design patterns and terminology used.
+Instead, it is to give the user enough of a base to know what questions to ask and how to seek answers for themselves by understanding the design patterns and terminology used.

 ### Prerequisites

-A basic understanding of computers, DNS, networking, storage, cpu, etc.
+A intermediate understanding of computers, DNS, networking, storage, cpu, etc.

 You will at the very least need to install Docker and a local Kubernetes cluster.
 I reccommend Docker-Desktop since you will definitely need Docker, which comes with Docker-Desktop.